AntonLevo/faultystudentrecord/report.md

 ## Contact

-[contact]
+anton.levo@student.laurea.fi

 ## Disclosure Policy

 *Describe or link to your disclosure policy.
 It's important to have a disclosure policy where the public disclosure deadline, and the potential exceptions to it, are clear.
-You are free to use the [GitHub Security Lab disclosure policy](https://securitylab.github.com/advisories/#policy), which is copied below for your convenience, if it resonates with you.*
+You are free to use the [GitHub Security Lab disclosure policy](https://securitylab.github.com/advisories/#policy), which is copied below for your convenience if it resonates with you.*

-The *your_team_name_here* research team is dedicated to working closely with the open source community and with projects that are affected by a vulnerability, in order to protect users and ensure a coordinated disclosure.
-When we identify a vulnerability in a project, we will report it by contacting the publicly-listed security contact for the project if one exists; otherwise we will attempt to contact the project maintainers directly.
+The *your_team_name_here* research team is dedicated to working closely with the open-source community and with projects that are affected by a vulnerability, to protect users and ensure a coordinated disclosure.
+When we identify a vulnerability in a project, we will report it by contacting the publicly listed security contact for the project if one exists; otherwise, we will attempt to contact the project maintainers directly.

-If the project team responds and agrees the issue poses a security risk, we will work with the project security team or maintainers to communicate the vulnerability in detail, and agree on the process for public disclosure.
+If the project team responds and agrees the issue poses a security risk, we will work with the project security team or maintainers to communicate the vulnerability in detail and agree on the process for public disclosure.
 Responsibility for developing and releasing a patch lies firmly with the project team, though we aim to facilitate this by providing detailed information about the vulnerability.

 Our disclosure deadline for publicly disclosing a vulnerability is: 90 days after the first report to the project team.